 Each year the Rochester City School (RCSD) designates early dismissal days for all students.
 Since OACES follows the RCSD SCHOOL CALENDAR, OACES students will be released at 12:00 PM on designated Early Dismissal days.
-For the 2019-2020 school year, early dismissal days are as follows:
+Please refer to the RCSD Calendar-at-a-Glance for more detailed information.